jcunanan05/100-days-of-code/logs/r3-log.md

 ### R3D43 25/8
 - Read the grab front-end handbook.
 So much tips on how to scale or stack your front end apps.

+### R3D46 28/8
+- Tried to use zeit `now` to deploy a nextJS file
+  - Discovered by default it is a server-side build
+  - Exported it to static html file and deployed it to `netlify`

+- Continued redux tutorial of stephen grider
+- Did some react challenges on freeCodeCamp